Tydus/docker-openvpn-client-socks/README.md

 ```

 ## Environment variables
-Various environment variables can influence behavior of the openvpn client:
+Various environment variables can influence behavior of the openvpn client (and the container itself):

 | variable | meaning |
 | -------- | ------- |